sdarwin/Chef-Nagios/README.md

 This was a fork of the opscode Nagios recipe 1.2.6.
 Customized, streamlined and tested for RH5,6 and Ubuntu11,12.

+No longer maintained, please refer to Chef Supermarket for latest nagios cookbook.

 It looks like some of the bugs fixed here were also addressed in the mainline code which has recently been updated to 1.3.0 and 2.0.0.